PKN Arts and Science College

-PKN Arts & Science College is one among the Arts and Science colleges of Madurai district, suited in suburb of Tirumangalam, Madurai.
+PKN Arts & Science College is one of several Arts and Science colleges of Madurai district, suited in suburb of Tirumangalam, Madurai.
 It was established by the PKN Vidhyasala Educational Trust in the year 1996.
 The College was affiliated with Madurai Kamaraj University and received Best College Award for the years 2005, 2006, 2008.
-And also it was the first Arts & Science College in Tirumangalam taluk.
+It was the first Arts & Science College in Tirumangalam taluk.